larse514/ComicVineCache/README.md

 Current configuration contains 3 nodes.
 1 primary for writes and 2 as read only replicates

-Initial estimates of size are ~5mbs for the cache.
+Initial estimates of size are ~5mbs per instance cache + 5mbs for snapshot backups * 3 nodes is 30mb .
 Seems really low, but will have to run tests